WebRef.eu - Internet Marketing and Online Business Resources

 Pattern Library

 A library of user interface (UI) patterns that designers and design teams use to build digital products.
 They are referred to as 'patterns' because they're recurring solutions that solve design problems.
+The purpose is to ensure consistency.

 Pattern Library Examples